david-ds2/spartanportal/README.md

 # spartanportal
-I portal made by Joe Spartan
+A site made by Joe Spartan